 - 507-508.
 PHILOSOPHY OF EDUCATION.
 The course endeavors to construct an adequate working philosophy of education in modern society.
 3 credits each semester. - 510.
 ORGANIZATION AND SUPERVISION OF INSTRUCTION.
 A study of the technique of the supervision of instruction, with special reference to the improving of the teacher's efficiency.
 Prerequisite: Approval of instructor.
+(Not offered 1932-1933.)
 3 credits second semester. - 512.
 PROBLEMS IN HIGH SCHOOL ADMINISTRATION.
 An advanced course in secondary administration.
 Each student will make an intensive study of a problem of special interest.
 The class lectures and discussions will be based on questions precipitated by the reports on the intensive studies.
 Prerequisite: Approval of instructor.

-547-548.
+(Not offered 1932-1933.)
+3 credits second semester. - 513-514.
+EDUCATIONAL SOCIOLOGY.
+A study designed to describe for the teacher, principal and others concerned with education, a social background for the purpose of interpreting educational procedure and method.
+3 credits each semester. - 515-516.
+PSYCHOLOGY OF ELEMENTARY SCHOOL SUBJECTS.
+This course includes a study of the psychological principles underlying the teaching of the elementary school subjects.
+Consideration will be given to studies and experiments that have been made in the field of elementary school subjects.
+3 credits each semester. - 517-518.
+ADVANCED EDUCATIONAL PSYCHOLOGY.
+This study will deal with the following elements of educational psychology: physiological basis of learning, native equipment, habit formation, perception learning, feelings and emotions, associative learning, memory and imagination, the learning process and the application of the principles of learning to education, 3 credits each semester. - 547-548.
 SEMINAR IN EDUCATION.
 Required of all graduate students in education.
 The course includes a critical review of the methods employed in collecting and preparing for presentation the material submitted for the Master's dissertation.

-.
 ENGLISH